-- 8.1 Data Subject Access Requests must meet certain formalities: - (a) they must be in writing; - (b) PIAB will make reasonable enquiries to satisfy ourselves about the identity of the person making the request to ensure we are not disclosing Personal Data to a party who is not entitled to it under the DPA; - (c) it must include a reasonable level of appropriate information to help us to locate the information required.
-(However no reason for the request needs to be provided); - (d) PIAB is entitled to charge the statutory fee of €6.35 before it will deal with a Data Subject Access Request.
+- 8.1 Data Subject Access Requests must meet certain formalities: - (a) they must be in writing; - (b) PIAB will make reasonable enquiries to satisfy ourselves about the identity of the person making the request to ensure we are not disclosing Personal Data to a party who is not entitled to it under the DPA; - (c) data requests must include a reasonable level of appropriate information to help us to locate the information required.
+(However no reason for the request needs to be provided);

-- a) Where a Data Subject Access Request does not specify otherwise, it is to be assumed, subject to Parts 9 and 10 below, that a copy of all Personal Data held by PIAB about the Data Subject is to be disclosed. - b) Data Subject Access Requests will be complied with within 40 days of receipt of the request.
-Where reasonable additional information is required to substantiate the request as described in paragraph 7.1(b) and (c), the time frame for responding runs from receipt of the additional information. - c) If we receive a very general Data Subject Access Request, e.g. "please give me everything you have on me", the DPA allows us to seek more detailed information on the nature of the request, such as the approximate date of a particular incident, our case record number, the identity of the other party etc. However, this will be assessed on a case by case basis.
+- a) Where a Data Subject Access Request does not specify otherwise, it is to be assumed, subject to Parts 9 and 10 below, that a copy of all Personal Data held by PIAB about the Data Subject is to be disclosed. - b) Data Subject Access Requests will be complied with within one month of receipt of the request.
+Where reasonable additional information is required to substantiate the request as described in paragraph 7.1(b) and (c), the time frame for responding runs from receipt of the additional information. - c) If we receive a very general Data Subject Access Request, e.g. "please give me everything you have on me", legislation allows us to seek more detailed information on the nature of the request, such as the approximate date of a particular incident, our case record number, the identity of the other party etc. However, this will be assessed on a case by case basis.